Happy, Texas (film): Release

 The film debuted at the 1999 Sundance Film Festival.
-Its premiere sparked a bidding war between various film distributors.
+Its premiere sparked a bidding war between various arthouse film studios including Fox Searchlight, Independent Pictures, which had an output deal with New Line Cinema at the time, and a joint bid by Paramount Classics and Summit Entertainment.
 Miramax won the bid, but reports conflicted on exactly how much the company paid to acquire the film.
 While Miramax maintained they only paid $2.5 million, other reports said the number was closer to $10 million.

 Miramax gave the film a limited release in the United States on October 1, 1999.
 The film grossed $72,056 in its opening weekend and went on to gross nearly $2 million in the United States and Canada.

 Critical reception

-The film received a "Certified Fresh" 81% rating on Rotten Tomatoes, based on 58 critics' reviews.
+The film received an 81% rating on Rotten Tomatoes, based on 58 critics' reviews.
 The site's critics consensus states, "Happy, Texas is a simple, funny romantic comedy that benefits from a very talented cast and a good soundtrack."
 On Metacritic, the film has a score of 62 based on 31 critics' reviews.

-Roger Ebert of the Chicago Sun-Times gave it three out of four stars.
-He wrote the film's strong point is its "actors sell the situation so amusingly--and warmly", Zahn is especially funny, and Northam is "a revelation...here is the slick, urbane British gentleman of 'Emma,' 'The Winslow Boy' and 'An Ideal Husband,' playing a Texas convict and not missing a beat."
+Roger Ebert of the Chicago Sun-Times gave it three out of four.
+He wrote the film's strong point is its "actors sell the situation so amusingly--and warmly", Zahn is especially funny, and Northam is "a revelation...here is the slick, urbane British gentleman of 'Emma,' 'The Winslow Boy' and 'An Ideal Husband,' playing a Texas convict and not missing a beat".
 Ebert concluded, "Macy's performance as the quietly, earnestly in love sheriff is the most touching in the movie, another role in which he gets laughs by finding the truth beneath the humor."

+Accolades

+Macy and Zahn were nominated for Best Supporing Actor and Best Actor in a Motion Picture – Comedy or Musical at the 4th Golden Satellite Awards for their work in the film, with the former winning but the latter losing to Philip Seymour Hoffman for Flawless.